Clarkston Community Garden

 On site there are hoses with free access and timed sprinklers.
 Our compost area has a four binned station on a concrete slab.
 The greenhouse has power for warming trays, misters and fans that are available for use.
 The utility shed on site houses our equipment, supplies, and seeds.
 On the utility shed there are two bulletin boards for announcements, open tasks, warnings, upcoming events, meetings, and tips on gardening.

 The office is adjacent to the greenhouse.
 Our main electrical box and sprinkler controls are found here.
 Documents, notes, and applications are stored in our books and fill out sheets, log records and information regarding the garden is stored in the office.
 There's a small coffee/tea station accessible for use.
-Built-in bookshelves hold
+Built-in bookshelves hold a small library of books on gardening.

 Gardeners have access to transplants in the greenhouse, the marked beds for cutting/harvesting herbs, spices, and featured crops.
 Gardeners will have access to special workshops that are specific to their beds.